mattydevicce/pluto/u3-project-1/project-1.md

 - Create a menu of food items with prices.
 - The application should allow the user to add items to a receipt.
 - The application should display and update the running total and tax.
+- Cashiers should be able to switch between multiple orders/tables.
 - The application should be nicely styled.

 #### Reach goals